VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/characters/sylvie/ERAW-PIN.md

 ERAW — TEASE KISS (SERVICE TEST)
 ----------------------------------------

-Precondition:
-• If Sylvie is clothed, she disrobes at start

-Structure:
+ENTRY EFFECT:
+• Sylvie partially or fully undresses herself
+• Undressing is performative and intentional
+• Control is emphasized through permission

+STRUCTURE:
-• Sylvie indicates allowed mouth placement
+• Sylvie indicates where the PC may place their mouth
-• Three ascending beats of permitted exploration
+• Three ascending beats of allowed attention
 • Precision and restraint are tested

-Success:
+SUCCESS:
 • PC obeys all three indications
-→ Unlock exit: **O-INV (SYLVIE)**
+→ Exit: **O-INV (SYLVIE)**

-Disobedience:
+DISOBEDIENCE:
-• PC oversteps or ignores direction
+• PC oversteps or ignores instruction
 → Sylvie flips and pins PC
 → Resolve back into PIN